gvwilson/sensibleadventures/cloudherd/reboot.md

     - Idle chatter, then Noxy heads home

 Chapter 6.
 The Gathering Storm
+- goals
-- goal: deepen mystery around Thokmay
+  - deepen mystery around Thokmay
   - explain the rebellion
   - develop Bonzon as the villain
   - show (doomed) mutual interest between Indy and Dorbu
   - deepen mystery around Thokmay
+- excitement
+  - Noxy's nightmare
+  - chasing the mysterious figure in the dark
-- plot:
+- details
   - Noxy has strange dreams
     - a house made of trees woven together
     - drinking tea with the old troll she saw in the forest